Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 1. Questions Wake Up Curiosity

 A plain fact gives the answer right away.
-A quiz question creates a little gap.
+A quiz question creates a little gap, and your brain naturally wants to close it.

-2. Your Brain Remembers Better When It Tries First
+2. Your Brain Tries First

 Trying to answer before seeing the correct response is a form of recall practice.
+Even a wrong answer can prepare your brain to remember better.

-Which planet is the hottest in the solar system?
+Example: Which planet is the hottest in the solar system?

 A. Mercury